NickG-Math/Mackey/Doc.md

 \subsection add The additive structure

-* The inputs are the bottom levels of the chains of the spheres \f$S^{n\sigma+m\lambda}\f$ for \f$n,m\ge 0\f$.
-We could do away with only \f$S^{\sigma},S^{\lambda}\f$, but this would result in taking arbitrarily many box products and devastate run-time performance.
-Instead, if we use the spheres  \f$S^{n\sigma+m\lambda}\f$ for \f$n,m\ge 0\f$ we only have to take double box products at worst, and that's only for part of the multiplicative structure.
+* The inputs are the bottom levels of the standard chains, namely the chains of the spheres \f$S^{n\sigma+m\lambda}\f$ for \f$n,m\ge 0\f$.
+It actually suffices to only use \f$S^{\sigma},S^{\lambda}\f$ as inputs and then obtain every other sphere as iterated smash products of these, but this would result in taking arbitrarily many box products and incur a huge performance penalty.
+Instead, if we use the spheres  \f$S^{n\sigma+m\lambda}\f$ for \f$n,m\ge 0\f$ we only have to take double box products at worst, and that's only for part of the multiplicative structure (see below).

-* The data of a chain complex are the ranks and differentials.
-The differentials are stored as matrices, but the ranks are stored as integer arrays and not integers.
-This is crucial as for example \f$\mathbb Z[C_4]\f$ transfers completely differently from \f$\mathbb Z[C_2]\oplus \mathbb Z[C_2]\f$ even though they both have rank \f$4=2+2\f$ over \f$\mathbb Z\f$.
+* The data of a chain complex are the ranks (dimensions of the free modules) and differentials of the each level.
+The differentials are stored as matrices and the ranks are stored as integer arrays.
+Integer arrays and not integers are used in order to record the equivariant information:
+For example \f$\mathbb Z[C_4]\f$ is different from \f$\mathbb Z[C_2]\oplus \mathbb Z[C_2]\f$ even though they both have rank \f$4=2+2\f$ over \f$\mathbb Z\f$.
 With our conventions, \f$\mathbb Z[C_2]\oplus \mathbb Z[C_2]\f$ has rank \f$[2,2]\f$ while \f$\mathbb Z[C_4]\f$ has rank \f$4\f$.

-* We transfer both ranks and differentials to higher levels.
+* Starting with the bottom level chains, we transfer both ranks and differentials to get the higher level chains.
 While transferring ranks is straightforward, transferring differentials is quite a bit more complicated and requires to have already transferred the ranks of the domain and range of the differentials.

 * Using the classical homology algorithm we compute the groups of the Mackey functor at every level.
-We also compute their generators (as elements in the chain complex)
+We also compute their generators (as elements in the chain complex).

-* We transfer/restrict and compute the Weyl group action on the group generators.
-This concludes the Mackey functor computation for the  \f$S^{n\sigma+m\lambda}\f$, \f$n,m\f$ having the same sign (if \f$n,m<0\f$ we take the dual chain complex, which has the effect of switching all differentials to their transposes).
+* We transfer/restrict and compute the Weyl group action on these generators.
+This concludes the Mackey functor computation for the  \f$S^{n\sigma+m\lambda}\f$, \f$n,m\f$ having the same sign
+(if \f$n,m<0\f$ we take the dual chain complex, which has the effect of transposing all matrices for the differentials).

-* To obtain the chains of the rest of the spheres, we box the Chains we already have.
+* To obtain the chains of any representation sphere, we box the standard chains.
 Boxing is more complicated compared to just taking tensor products, as we have to use equivariant bases throughout to transfer properly.
-However the most convenient bases for tensoring are not equivariant, and in the end we have to change bases through permutation matrices.
+However the most convenient bases for tensoring (lexicographical) are not equivariant, and in the end we have to change bases through permutation matrices.

-* We then perform the same procedure on these chains to get the entrire \f$RO(G)\f$ homology as a (graded) Mackey functor.
+* We then compute the homology of the boxed chains as above.

-\subsection mack Recognizing Mackey Functors
+\subsection mack Universal Additive Notation

-While a Mackey functor is determined by the groups, transfers, restrictions and Weyl group actions, it is desirable to have a "universal notation" to concisely describe them.
+While a Mackey functor is determined by the groups, transfers, restrictions and Weyl group actions, it is desirable to have a "universal notation" to concisely describe any Mackey functor.
 Here's the notation we use:

-* First assume all levels are cyclic groups, transfers are multiplication by 2 and corresponding restrictions are multiplication by 1 or vice-versa.
-Then the notation \f$a_1...a_n \sharp b_1...b_m\f$ means that the levels are \f$\mathbb Z/a_i\f$or \f$\mathbb Z\f$ if \f$a_i=1\f$ and the transfers at levels \f$b_i\f$ are multiplication by 1, and multiplication by 2 for the rest.
+* First assume all levels are cyclic groups, and that in each transfer-restriction pair one map is multiplication by 2 and the other map is multiplication by 1.
+The notation \f$a_1...a_n \sharp b_1...b_m\f$ expresses a Mackey functor whose levels are \f$\mathbb Z/a_i\f$ if \f$a_i\neq 1\f$ and \f$\mathbb Z\f$ if \f$a_i=1\f$ and
+whose transfers at levels \f$b_i\f$ are multiplication by 1 (the rest of the transfers are multiplication by \f$2\f$ by assumption).
 The Weyl group action is then determined by the double coset formula.

-* For Mackey functors that are sums of Mackeys of this form we use the plus operator to concatenate the notations.
+* \f$a_1...a_n \sharp b_1...b_m + c_1\...c_n\sharp d_1...d_l\f$ corresponds to the sum of Mackey functors of the above form.
+This generalizes to sums of more than 2 Mackey functors.

-* For \f$C_4\f$ this notation suffices to describe every Mackey, but for \f$C_8\f$ there are three exceptional Mackey functors.
+* For \f$C_4\f$, every Mackey functor can be written as above.
+For \f$C_8\f$ there are three exceptional Mackey functors that don't fit in our "universal" notation and need special attention.

-For the second item, summing Mackey functors is straightforward (block diagonal matrices).
-The problem is showing that two Mackey functors are isomorphic (as opposed to equal).
-To do that, we collect all automorphisms of the groups in each level and apply them as a natural transformation to our Mackey functor and obtain its isomorphism class.
-So to check if two Mackey functors are isomorphic, we check if one is equal to a Mackey functor in the equivalence class of the other.
+\subsection iso Isomorphic Mackey Functors

+Isomorphic Mackey functors can have different forms in our universal notation above.
+To find if two different notations correspond to isomorphic Mackey functors (and are thus equivalent), it suffices to compute all different notations in each isomorphism class.

+* Given a Mackey functor \f$M\f$ we compute its isomorphism class as follows: First, for each level \f$M(G/H)\f$ we find all its (group) automorphisms \f$Aut(M(G/H))\f$.
+Choosing one automorphism for each \f$H\f$ gives a single automorphism of \f$M\f$ (as long as the level-wise choices commute with restrictions/transfers/Weyl group actions).
+In the end we get \f$Aut(M)\f$ and applying the automorphisms on \f$M\f$ returns the isomorphism class.

 * For finitely generated (abelian) groups with only one \f$\mathbb Z\f$ factor, there are only finitely many automorphisms and we can easily classify them all.